solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         CustomerId = 500000
     ```

-    The execution time is similar to the one for the query above.
-Clustered columnstore indexes have no significant advantage over clustered indexes in the specific scenario of highly selective queries.
+The execution time is similar to the CCI query.
+Clustered columnstore indexes have no significant advantage over clustered indexes in this specific scenario of a highly selective query.

-3. Retrieve information about multiple customers from the table with CCI:
+Let's test these table indexes further retrieving the sales of multiple customers from the table with CCI:

     ```sql
     SELECT